bhavik1st/minivue/README.md

 If you encounter issues:

-1. Enable debug mode: `debug: true` in your MiniVue instance
+1. Enable debug mode: `debug: true` in your MiVue instance
 2. Check the console for detailed logs of what's happening
 3. Verify that your templates are correctly structured
 4. Review the event handlers and attribute bindings for syntax errors